 15 days itinerary is the ideal plan of Everest Base camp in the autumn season.
 That includes your arrival day, departure, and one extra day in Kathmandu to explore heritage sites and preparation of your trip.
 Trekking starts after flying to Lukla from Kathmandu with a tiny airplane.
 Only 35 minutes early morning flight land at 2,860 meters altitude which is about 1,400 meters higher from Kathmandu.
 Trekking Everest base camp is not only to explore high mountains but also to get in touch with local peoples and feel their unique cultures.
 Trekking path with the different landscape, clear mountain Rivers, cross a scary suspension bridge, visit monasteries, listen experiment of your professional guide, and many more, that makes this trekking is one of your life experiences.

 Everest Base camp trek is always recommended to do with a professional guide and if possible with a small group.
 Nepal highland treks with a team of professional peoples design perfect itinerary, taking care with our professional guiding team, provide the best available services, and join you in our small group trek if you required.
 You can totally rely on us and make your trip one of the remarkable.
+We can provide you option of Everest trek in luxury way and trekking without flight.

 Day to remember in Everest Base Camp trekking